Devolutions/doc/docs/en/kb/remote-desktop-manager-mobile/ios/how-to-articles/ios-send-rdp-logs-support.md

 ---
+eleventyComputed:
-title: Remote Desktop Manager iOS send RDP logs to our Devolutions support
+  title: '{{ en.RDMIOS }} send RDP logs to Devolutions support'
 ---
 Follow these steps to send sessions logs to our support team when encountering an issue with RDP.